 Description(s) from The National Gazetteer of Great Britain and Ireland (1868)

+You can see the administrative areas in which Hintlesham has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference TM088435 (Lat/Lon: 52.050492, 1.043813), Hintlesham which are provided by:
+You can see maps centred on OS grid reference TM085437 (Lat/Lon: 52.05246, 1.039538), Hintlesham which are provided by: